ml4health/ml4health.github.io/2019_content/pages/call_for_papers.md

 Title: Call for Papers
-Date: 2018-08-01
+Date: 2019-08-01

 ML4H 2019 invites submissions describing innovative machine learning research focused on relevant problems in health and biomedicine. **For the first time, ML4H 2019 will accept papers for a formal proceedings as well as accepting traditional, non-archival extended abstract submissions**.
 Authors are invited to submit works for either track provided the work fits within the purview of Machine Learning for Health.
+Travel grants will be made available (application information coming soon).

 ## Important Dates